-We want to choose our own tools and bring a respected voice to the way our projects are run.
+We want to be able to choose our own tools and bring a respected voice to the way our projects are run.
 We are not in the room to take orders, we're in the room to collaborate and solve problems.
 We insist on working for clients who trust our role and experience.